 Security standards may contain hundreds—or even thousands—of individual settings that experts recommend to improve system security.
 Most organizations simply don’t have the resources or expertise to develop their own standards.
 In this video, learn how vendors and third-party security organizations develop and create industry standards that may serve as the starting point for enterprise security efforts.

-- [Instructor] Security configuration standards…may contain hundreds or even thousands…of individual settings that experts recommend…to improve system security.…While each of these settings is important,…most organizations simply don't have the resources…or expertise to develop their own standards.…Fortunately, vendors and third-party security organizations…develop and create industry standards…that may serve as an effective starting point…for enterprise security efforts.…
+- [Narrator] Security configuration standards…may contain hundreds or even thousands…of individual settings that experts recommend…to improve system security.…While each of these settings is important,…most organizations simply don't have…the resources or expertise to develop…their own standards.…Fortunately, vendors and third party security organizations…develop and create industry standards…that may serve as an effective starting point…for enterprise security efforts.…

 Find the companion study books at the Sybex test prep site and review the complete CISSP Body of Knowledge at https://www.isc2.org/cissp-domains/default.aspx.